laravel-ja/ja-docs-8.x/original-en/artisan.md

         require base_path('routes/console.php');
     }

 Even though this file does not define HTTP routes, it defines console based entry points (routes) into your application.
 Within this file, you may define all of your closure based console commands using the `Artisan::command` method.
-The `command` method accepts two arguments: the [command signature](#defining-input-expectations) and a closure which receives the commands arguments and options:
+The `command` method accepts two arguments: the [command signature](#defining-input-expectations) and a closure which receives the command's arguments and options:

     Artisan::command('mail:send {user}', function ($user) {
         $this->info("Sending email to: {$user}!");